RainbowMarks/rainbowmarks.github.io/about/index.md

 The double rainbow presented itself over the harbor and I couldn't resist running around to get the perfect angle on the Opera House.
 A couple of years later, while visiting San Francisco, I happened to catch a rainbow over the Golden Gate Bridge.

-The combination of these two events and the works produced gave us the name to use for our photography business.
+The combination of these two events and the works produced gave me the name to use for my photography business.

+I've been taking digital photos for over 26 years and have been shooting automotive events for nearly that entire time!

 Do you have an [event](/events) (bike, car, running, crossfit) that you would like me to attend?
 [Feel free to reach out and see if schedules align](https://www.chrishammond.com/Contact).